| | | | |

 How to make Speckled Cookies

-Use a green royal icing to make the stems and the leaves.
-If you are not sure how exactly to do this.
-You can watch the process in the video below.
+Use green royal icing to make the stems and leaves.
+If you are unsure how to do this, watch the video below.

-How to make a leaf tip?
-To make the leaf tip all you have to do is cut the end of the piping back into a small V shape.
+How do you make a leaf tip?
+To make the leaf tip, you have to cut the end of the piping bag into a V shape.

 EASTER GINGERBREAD HOUSE ASSEMBLY

-As always glue the bottom base first with stiff royal icing and let it dry at least for 4-5 hours.
+As always, glue the bottom base first with stiff royal icing and let it dry for 4-5 hours.

 CAKE BOARD

-Use a cookie scraper to remove the moss layer, exposing royal icing layer.
-Attach Chick with thick royal icing onto this spot and then cover fresh royal icing with cookie moss.
+Use a cookie scraper to remove the moss layer, exposing the royal icing layer.
+Attach Chick with thick royal icing to this spot, and then cover fresh royal icing with cookie moss.

 How to make Easter Gingerbread House